 On Tuesday, November 7, 2017, Democrats won decisive victories in states across the country.
 In New Jersey and Virginia, Democrats Phil Murphy and Ralph Northam won their respective gubernatorial races.
-In Hoboken, NJ, Ravi Bhalla became the state’s first Sikh mayor, triumphing in the face of a months-long ethnic smear campaign against him.
-By way of a ballot referendum in Maine, constituents decided to expand Medicaid under the Affordable Care Act, voting in diametric opposition to Republican Governor Paul LePage.
-In Charlotte, NC, state residents elevated Vi Lyes, a 66-year old former city administrator, to the position of the city’s mayor, making her the city’s first black female mayor.
-She ran in response to widespread anger over North Carolina’s infamous transgender bathroom bill and the police shooting of a man named Keith Lamont Scott.
-In Aurora, Colorado, a 23-year-old Mexican American woman sickened by Trump’s election to the presidency unseated her Trump-supporting city councilwoman.
+In Hoboken, NJ, Ravi Bhalla became the state’s first Sikh mayor, triumphing in the face of a months-long ethnic smear campaign.
+By way of a ballot referendum in Maine, constituents decided to expand Medicaid under the Affordable Care Act.
+In Charlotte, NC, state residents made Vi Lyes, a 66-year-old former city administrator, the city’s first black female mayor.
+Lyes ran in response to widespread anger over North Carolina’s infamous transgender bathroom bill and the police’s shooting of a man named Keith Lamont Scott.
+In Aurora, Colorado, a 23-year-old Mexican American woman sickened by Trump’s victory in the 2016 presidential election unseated her Trump-supporting city councilwoman.

 In the first camp, New York Times columnists Michelle Goldberg and Frank Bruni, Wall Street Journal columnist Peggy Noonan, and Washington Post contributor Ed Rogers declared that Democrats’ victories were the revenge of the anti-Trump coalition, referred to by many as “the Resistance.”
 Other columnists, such as The Chicago Tribune’s Clarence Page and The Boston Globe’s Jeff Jacoby, credited the resolve of progressive grassroots organizing groups such as Flippable, Indivisible, and Run for Something with Democrats’ successes.

-In the second camp—responses which discussed how Democrats might build on their early November victories—Washington Post contributors Rachel Bitecofer and Quentin Kidd suggested that Democrats should continue to exploit the hatred for President Trump that motivated so many to go to the polls on November 7th.
-Fellow Washington Post columnist David Von Drehle suggested, in lieu of this tactic, that Democrats focus their efforts on reconnecting with the white working class voters who turned out en masse for President Trump in 2016.
-Another Washington Post contributor, Jared Bernstein, posited that Democrats must focus on “direct job creation” among white working class communities and jobless enclaves in major cities, too.
-Still another columnist, The New York Times’s Michelle Goldberg, opined that Democrats won because of a synthesis between former President Barack Obama and Secretary Hillary Clinton’s strategy of appealing to a coalition of white professionals and minorities and Senator Bernie Sanders’s strategy of grassroots organizing and support for economic populism.
+In the second camp—responses discussing how Democrats might build on their early November victories—Washington Post contributors Rachel Bitecofer and Quentin Kidd suggested that Democrats should continue to exploit the hatred for President Trump that motivated so many to go to the polls on November 7th.
+Fellow Washington Post columnist David Von Drehle suggested, in lieu of this tactic, that Democrats focus their efforts on reconnecting with the working-class white voters who turned out en masse for President Trump in 2016.
+Another Washington Post contributor, Jared Bernstein, posited that Democrats must focus on “direct job creation” among white working-class communities and jobless enclaves in major cities, too.
+Still another columnist, The New York Times’s Michelle Goldberg, opined that Democrats won because they combined former President Barack Obama and Secretary Hillary Clinton’s strategy of appealing to a coalition of white professionals and minorities with Senator Bernie Sanders’s strategy of grassroots organizing and support for economic populism.
 Doubling down on this synthesis, Goldberg concluded, is how Democrats can build on their victories.

 In the flurry of results, verbose analysis, and ultimately redundant punditry that followed the elections of Tuesday the 7th, many Americans overlooked a study that CNN quietly published that same day.
-The study—conducted for CNN by SSRS, an independent research company, with a confidence level of 95%—revealed that Americans’ views of the Democratic Party hit their lowest point in 25 years.
+The study—conducted for CNN by SSRS—revealed that Americans’ views of the Democratic Party hit their lowest point in 25 years.
 Just 37% of Americans have a favorable opinion of Democrats, and 54% confess to having a wholly unfavorable opinion.
-This 54% of the population that disapproves of Democrats includes key Democratic constituencies: 48% of non-whites and 33% of people under the age of 35 hold unfavorable views of the Democratic Party.
+This 54% of the population that disapproves of Democrats includes key Democratic constituencies; 48% of non-whites and 33% of people under the age of 35 hold unfavorable views of the Democratic Party.
 In addition to this, 32% of all voters say they have an unfavorable view of the party whose candidate they plan to support in 2018.

-These numbers stand in stark contrast to the Democratic triumphs of Tuesday, November 7.
-And yet, only one columnist in the days following November 7 mentioned the evident tension between this CNN study and Democrats’ victories.
+These numbers stand in stark contrast to Democrats’ triumphs on Tuesday, November 7.
+And yet, only one columnist in the days following November 7 mentioned the evident tension between the aforementioned CNN study and Democrats’ victories.

 In an op-ed for The Boston Globe, columnist Scot Lehigh wrote that the numbers published by CNN, “add an important interpretive twist to the Democrats’ strong gains in Virginia: It’s best read as a determined step away from Trump rather than a headlong rush into the opposition party’s arms.”
 Mr. Lehigh was right to caution Democrats from excessive celebration and making the premature assumption that more wins will naturally follow those of November 7.
 However, the Globe columnist failed to go any deeper than this in his analysis.
 He never offered, as a columnist and commentator should, an explanation for why Democrats’ popularity had sunk so low.
 Mr. Lehigh continued: